 - A muscle control disorder marked by involuntary movements and muscle tightness (spasticity).
 Research shows that taking palmitoylethanolamide does not reduce spasticity of the spine or help with sleep problems in people with spinal cord injury.

 - Lou Gehrig's disease (amyotrophic lateral sclerosis, ALS).
 In people with ALS, early research shows that taking palmitoylethanolamide with the medication riluzole might improve how well the lungs work.

 - Carpal tunnel syndrome.
-Early research suggests that taking palmitoylethanolamide might reduce some of the pain and discomfort in some people with carpal tunnel syndrome.
+Early research shows that taking palmitoylethanolamide might reduce pain and discomfort in some people with carpal tunnel syndrome.
 But it might not help people with less severe carpal tunnel syndrome.

 - Nerve pain in people with diabetes (diabetic neuropathy).
 Early research shows that taking palmitoylethanolamide might reduce nerve pain in people with diabetic neuropathy.

 - Dry eye.
 People with dry eye and glaucoma who use eye drops with palmitoylethanolamide seem to have increased tears and improved tear quality.